krishnabairavi95/pytorch_models/README.md

 The task was part of a Deep learning assignment

-The writeup contains the questions and report contains the detailed architecture followed
+The writeup contains the questions and report contains the implemented architecture details